BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 ## Introduction

-The project consists of the development of an information system to manage multiplayer game sessions.
+The project consists of the development of an application that allows management of multiplayer game sessions.

-We implemented the backend of the project with `kotlin`, `HTTP4K` library for the web server and the `kotlinx.serialization` library for JSON serialization.
+We implemented the backend of the application with `kotlin`, `HTTP4K` library for the server and the `kotlinx.serialization` library for JSON serialization.
 We covered the implemented features with unit tests using the `JUnit` library.
 The database is managed by `PostgreSQL` and the connections are made using the `JDBC` library.

 On the frontend side, we used Javascript modules to manage the user interface of the website.
-The web application loads only a single web page document and updates its content via JavaScript making by HTTP requests to the server and replacing the body content with the content of the 'rendered' view.
+The web application loads only a single web page document and updates its content via JavaScript making by HTTP requests to the server and replacing the page content with the content of the response.

 This technique is called Single Page Application (SPA).